tmllull/raspi/mountDevices/README.md

-#Automount USB or HDD on Raspi
+#Format and auto-mount USB or HDD on Raspi

+First, we format our HDD or USB with our Raspi.
+This is recommended because sometimes we can have problems with permissions (using transmission, for example) if we mount a device format with other machine.

-Without connect your USB or HDD, use fdisk -l to see the devices
+Use fdisk -l to see the devices

     sudo fdisk -l

-Then, connect USB or HDD and use the same command to find your device.
-Usually is /dev/sda1, but depends that number of devices connected.
+Usually if you connect only one HDD or USB, apears on /dev/sda1.

+Now proceed to format:

+    sudo fdisk /dev/sda

+A new terminal menu apears, but the steps are:

+- See the partition table with "p" (normally only have one)
+- Delete this partition with "d"
+- Create new partition with "n"

+If ask you for a partition type, select primary (p).
+Then, just press Enter to leave default options.

+Finally, press p for view partition table again to check the new partition.

+With "w" save changes and exit.

+In this point we have a new partition, but isn't format yet.
+For this, use:

+    sudo mkfs.ext4 /dev/sda1

+Select yes (y) for confirm.

+Depends the size of the HDD, may take several time.

-Now, make a new folder named usb, hdd, pendrive or what you want
+Now, make a new folder named usb, hdd, pendrive or what you want on /media

     sudo mkdir /media/hdd